firesidefiction/firesidefiction.github.io/_drafts/FQ-2019-Q3-JUL/2019-07-23-amanda-draws-crows.md

 "Shit," murmured the man who'd come with Daddy.

-"Don't curse in front of my kid, asshole," he replied
+"Don't curse in front of my kid, asshole," he replied.

 Mommy wiped Amanda's bloody face with a wet kitchen rag.
 "Are you happy now?"
 The rag was rough and stung almost as much as the bleeding.